ayush-lab/flask_media-/README.md

-Made this to learn more about how backend really works, It's a small social media which connects people to share their thoghtsa among their followers.
+Its a simple small social media website which connects people to share their thoughts with their followers, made it only to clear my concepts of flask and database and also to understand how backend really work.